 - Call closed

 - Results will be announced in November/December 2018

 - The decisions of the Board of Trustees of the FWO shall be based on the advice of experts who shall evaluate the scientific merit of the applications and, for applications that are rated 'excellent' or 'very good', examine whether the investment plans presented are realistic, feasible and of strategic importance for the Flemish Region or the Flemish Community.
 Pursuant to the provisions of this decision, two expert commissions are set up: the Science and Strategy Commissions, which are defined in the regulations for internal and external peer reviews of the Research Foundation - Flanders.

 - As supervisor of the project, you prepare your proposal through the FWO e-portal and transfer your proposal in preparation to your host institution (=main applicant of the proposal).
 Please contact the research coordination office of your research institution for internal deadlines and practicalities.

 - Your host institution submits your proposal to FWO via the e-portal by June 4, 2018 at 5PM.

 - Your application is submitted to a number of experts not active in Belgium.

 - The supervisor receives the anonymous reports from the international reviewers and has the possibility to provide feedback.
 This is scheduled for the period June-August 2018.

 - The members of the Science Commission are given access to the referee reports and the applicants' responses.
-On this basis, the Science Commission assessesin September 2018 all applications and organizes a hearing.
+On this basis, the Science Commission assesses on 26,27 and 28 September 2018 all applications and organizes a hearing.
 At the hearing, applicants are given the opportunity to explain their application and to answer questions from the members of the Science Commission.
-After all the hearings have taken place, the Science Commission formulates its recommendations and classifies the applications into one of the following 4 categories:
+Based on the evaluation criteria in art.
+16.2 of the regulation for internal and external peer review, the Science Commission classifies the applications into one of the following 4 categories: